Quantum obstructions for $N=1$ infinite distance limits -- Part I: $g_s$ obstructions: Complex structure limits in Type IIB orientifolds

 Using this, \cite{Hassfeld:2025uoy,Monnee:2025ynn} inferred the existence of special Lagrangian three-cycles $\Gamma$ inside $V$.
 Near the degeneration point in moduli space, these can be viewed as fibrations

-where $B_{3-d}$ is a $(3-d)$-dimensional submanifold of the component $V_{i_0,\dots, i_d}$.
+where $B_{3-d}$ is a $(3-d)$-dimensional submanifold of the component $V_{i_0\dots i_d}$.
 Wrapping D3-branes on the cycles $\Gamma$ then produces BPS states that become massless in the infinite distance limit of the 4d $\cN=2$ theory.
 The existence of this tower signals the emergence of a new duality frame, which is also reflected in the asymptotic form of the couplings in the vector multiplet sector of the effective action.
-The important observation is now that in an O-type A limit, (a subset of) the three-cycles of the form \eqref{gammafib} is projected out.
-Thus, the asymptotically massless state from a D3-brane on $\Gamma$ does not exist after orientifolding -- not even as a non-BPS state.